 Most hostels offer Wi-Fi, but be sure to check the speed and whether it’s in your room or only in shared spaces.
 If you can only get Wi-Fi in the common room, it may hinder your concentration and you’ll also have to share your bandwidth with several other users.
 Check out AirBnB apartments if your budget allows; you’re more likely to get faster speeds and more privacy.

 5. Day Desks:

 Coworking spaces are springing up in towns, cities and off-the-beaten track locations all over the world.
 Wi-Fi quality is often of a high standard, although the cheaper options usually require you to share an open-plan office with other users.
 That’s great for collaboration and networking; less so when you need to jump on a private Skype call.

-For a more professional experience, you can hire meeting rooms and day offices on-demand.
+For a more professional experience, you can rent meeting space and day offices on-demand.
 Prices vary enormously, but they’re not as expensive as you think.
 For instance in the US, $10 per hour gives you a private cubicle on 5th Avenue in New York (right near the Empire State Building) or a business lounge in Orlando, while this business center in Miami provides individual office pods for $12 per hour.